mbabynames search ✿

 Krishna John

-Krishna ("noble and strong") with John ("God is gracious").
+Krishna ("dark or divine") with John ("God is gracious").
 Together the name has two layers: the first name brings one quality, the middle name another.
 At 2 syllables, Krishna needs a shorter middle to stay balanced.
 John does that.

 Krishna Troy